Global types and event structure semantics for asynchronous multiparty sessions: Introduction

-To define our interpretations of asynchronous networks and \qts\ into Flow and Prime Event Structures, respectively, we follow the same schema as for their synchronous counterparts in our previous work~\cite{CDG-LNCS19}.
+To define our interpretations of asynchronous networks and types into FESs and PESs respectively, we follow the same schema as for their synchronous counterparts in our previous work~\cite{CDG22}.
 In particular, the events of the ESs are defined syntactically and they record the ``history'' of the particular communication occurrence they represent.
-More specifically, the events of the FES associated with a network -- which we call \emph{network events} -- record the local history of their communication, namely the past actions of the involved participant.
-By contrast, the events of the PES associated with an \qt\ -- which we call \emph{type events} -- record the global causal history of their communication, namely the whole sequence of past communications that caused it, and thus they must be considered up to a permutation equivalence.
-However, while in~\cite{CDG-LNCS19} an event represented a communication between two participants, here it represents an output or an input pertaining to a single participant.
-For network events, some care must be taken in defining the flow relation\footnote{In FESs, the flow relation represents a direct causality between events.}, and in particular the ``cross-flow'' between an output and the matching input, which are events pertaining to different participants.
-A further complication is due to the presence of the queue.
-For network events, the messages on the queue may justify input events and thus affect the cross-flow relation.
+More specifically, the events of the FES associated with a network -- which we call \emph{network events} -- record the local history of their communication.
+By contrast, the events of the PES associated with an \qt\ -- which we call \emph{type events} -- record the global history of their communication, namely the whole sequence of past communications that caused it, which is extracted from the computation trace using a permutation equivalence.
+However, while in~\cite{CDG22} an event represented a communication between two participants, here it represents an output or an input pertaining to a single \mbox{participant}.
+Hence, some care must be taken in defining the flow relation between network events\footnote{In FESs, the flow relation represents a direct causality between events.}, and in particular the ``cross-flow'' between an output event and the matching input event, since input events may also be justified by a message in the queue.
 For type events, queues appear inside events and affect the permutation equivalence.
-Therefore, our ES semantics for the asynchronous setting is far from being a trivial adaptation of that given in~\cite{CDG-LNCS19} for the synchronous setting.
+Therefore, our ES semantics for the asynchronous setting is far from being a trivial adaptation of that given in~\cite{CDG22} for the synchronous setting.

-To sum up, the contribution of this paper is twofold:
+To sum up, the contribution of this paper is twofold:\sm